synsense/sinabs-exodus/README.md

 ## License

-Sinabs-exodus is published under AGPL v3.0.
+Sinabs-exodus is published under Apache v2.0.
 See the LICENSE file for details.

 ## Footnotes
 [^1]: Sumit Bam Shrestha and Garrick Orchard.
 "SLAYER: Spike Layer Error Reassignment in Time."